Anne Schady

 My approach draws on social anthropology, fifteen years of corporate leadership, and formal training in coaching — but more than any of that, it draws on the conviction that the people I work with already carry the answers they're looking for.

-I work somatically, which means I pay attention to the body as much as the mind.
+I work through a co-active lens, which means I pay attention to the body as much as the mind.
 I draw on Jungian and archetypal frameworks, on tools like the Drama Triangle and Positive Intelligence saboteur work, and on a philosophy I think of as slowfullness — the deliberate practice of slowing down enough to actually hear yourself.

 This isn't about finding the right strategy.
 It's about rebuilding the inner foundation that makes every strategy possible.